Realife-Brahmin/Mentors_Without_Borders/README.md

 # Mentors Without Borders: Julia Programming

 Welcome to the **Mentors_Without_Borders** GitHub repository, a collaborative space where my students and I come together to dive into the world of programming with Julia, guided by the exercises and teachings from *Think Julia* by Ben Lawens.
-Our mission is to foster a global community of learners who support each other in mastering Julia programming through shared knowledge and experience.

 ## About This Repository